What law governs homeschooling in Colorado?

 Am I still able to homeschool if my student has a truancy case?

-Potentially.
-If a child and their parent/guardian have a pending or active truancy case, the Letter of Intent will be forwarded to Jeffco's Truancy Office for review and approval of the intended curriculum and all aspects of the homeschooling program proposed by the family.
+If a child and their parent/guardian have a pending or active truancy case, the intended curriculum must be submitted to Jeffco for review.
 If approved for Home Based Education, the student and the parent/guardian must continue to comply with any and all Judicial Court Orders.
 If the Letter of Intent for Home Based Education is denied, the family must enroll in a school and comply with all applicable court orders.

 What are the attendance requirements for a homeschooling program?